TerraCodec: Compressing Optical Earth Observation Data: Introduction

-Our main contributions are: (1)~\textbf{TerraCodec}, a suite of learned multispectral and multi-temporal codecs that achieve superior rate--distortion on EO data; (2)~\textbf{Latent Repacking}, a method to train variable-rate neural codecs which we demonstrate with our FlexTEC model; and (3)~\textbf{downstream evaluations}, demonstrating the utility of compression models for downstream tasks and zero-shot cloud inpainting.
+Our main contributions are: (1)~\textbf{TerraCodec}, a suite of Sentinel-2 pretrained multispectral and multi-temporal codecs that achieve superior rate--distortion performance over classical codecs; (2)~\textbf{Latent Repacking}, a method to train variable-rate neural codecs which we demonstrate with our FlexTEC model; and (3)~\textbf{downstream evaluations}, demonstrating the utility of compression models for analysis and zero-shot cloud inpainting.
 We release code and pretrained weights under a permissive license to support future research and adoption.